California's 'Surf City USA' beach reopens after oil spill - NewsBreak

 “I want to go in, but no way,” he said.

 In Huntington Beach, shops selling everything from bikinis to stars-and-stripes boogie boards to sand toys and fishing gear have taken an economic hit since the spill.
-Shop owners hope business will bounce back quickly, but they fear it could take longer.
+Shop owners hope business will bounce back quickly but fear it could take longer.

+Other nearby beaches remain closed.
+The shoreline in Newport Beach to the south was closed on Monday pending the results of water quality testing, said John Pope, a city spokesman.

-The sand looked clear near the pier, and there was no smell of oil.
+In Huntington Beach, the sand looked clear near the pier and there was no smell of oil.
 Workers in hazmat suits tasked with removing oily blobs continued to comb the sand.

 “This is the cleanest I've seen the beach in years, right, because there's been nobody here for a week,” Harty said.
 “I think they cleaned it up really well.”